zydou/arti/crates/arti/README.md

 ## Limitations

 There are many missing features.
-Among them: There's no anti-censorship support.
-You can't be a relay.
+Among them: You can't be a relay.
 There isn't any kind of proxy besides SOCKS.

 See the [repository README
 file](https://gitlab.torproject.org/tpo/core/arti/-/blob/main/README.md) for